 - 1/4 cup heavy whipping cream

 - Heat oven to 325 degrees.
 Prepare baking pans.
-We used this adorable mini fluted tube pan.
+We used the adorable mini fluted tube pan listed above.

 - In a large mixing bowl, beat the butter and sugar until light and fluffy.